addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 Unfortunately, this method would trigger a first name error each time any of the fields were blurred and only an error message next to the first name field would be presented.

-One potential solution to the problem could be to validate all fields and return all of the errors:
+One potential solution to the problem is to validate all fields and return all of the errors:

 ```javascript
 validate: function(attrs) {